Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 return dp[C]

 The time and space complexity of this approach will be the same as the previous approach, i.e., O(n*C) and O(C).
-However, the space complexity will be reduced because we are using only a 1-D table instead of a two-row 2D table.
+However, the space complexity will be reduced because we are only using a 1-D table instead of a two-row 2D table.

 If you have any queries or feedback, please write us at contact@enjoyalgorithms.com.
 Enjoy learning, Enjoy algorithms!